Biometix/biometix.github.io/playbook/cli.md

 ## Log

-The log file will keep record of information during the analysis process, including errors, warnings, and other metadata of the task.
+The log file will keep a record of information during the analysis process, including errors, warnings, and other metadata of the task.

 ``` json
 {